jewel/clearskies/protocol/database.md

 The official extension string is "database".

 Access Levels
 -------------

-The core protocol supports peers of two types:
+The database extension has two access levels:

 1. `read_write`.
 These peers can change or delete data.